-With regards the data aggregation on which the evaluation of EBA effectiveness ought to be based, we argue that, in general, the use of total exports is not adequate for evaluating the impact of a trade policy instrument - the preferential treatment - which is conceived to be applied at the product level (see, among many others, Agostino et al. 2010).
+With regards the data aggregation on which the evaluation of EBA effectiveness ought to be based, we argue that, in general, the use of total exports is not adequate for evaluating the impact of a trade policy instrument - the preferential trade preference - which is conceived of as being applied at product level (see, among many others, Agostino et al. 2009).
 Indeed, the main objective of any Preferential Trade Agreement (PTA) such as EBA is to alter the incentives for beneficiaries to export more in specific sectors (those in which preferences are granted).
-This implies that the correct empirical strategy to follow in evaluating the effectiveness of EBA is to use trade statistics at the level of data disaggregation which is parallel to the level at which trade preferences are defined.
+This implies that the correct empirical strategy to follow in evaluating the effectiveness of EBA is to use trade statistics at a very high level of data disaggregation.
 This has two advantages.
-On one hand, it allows us to understand whether and to what extent the preferential treatment granted by the EU to LDCs through EBA enhances the exports of tariff-triggered products.
-In this respect, if EBA treatment induces an increase in exports in the sectors for which it makes a difference to market access, the evaluation of the effectiveness of the scheme will be positive, even though aggregate exports from LDCs to EU do not significantly change.
-In addition, the evidence based on disaggregated data does not suffer from the shortcoming relating to the aggregation of tariffs, which, on the contrary, restricts the reliability of results obtained when the gravity equation is estimated using total trade flows [on the bias due to the aggregation of tariffs see, for instance, Cipollina and Salvatici (2008) and Anderson and Neary (2005)].
-As a study cannot analyse all products, given that the amount of data to be elaborated would be enormous (in 2009 EBA covered 7,140 HS10-digit products), a selection of products must be made.
-In this paper, we focus on a group of products at HS4-digit which have been selected by considering three conditions.
-The first condition refers to the existence of an export capacity of LDCs before 2001.
-The rationale underlying this hypothesis is that if, in the short run, no radical change in the production and export structure of LDCs may occur, then a removal of tariffs determines a short run effect which can only be picked up in the empirical analysis if the preferred countries were able to export before EBA was implemented.
-Therefore, we ordered all HS4-digit goods by the LDCs' exports share of the world market in 2000, that is before EBA was in force, and selected products with a market share higher than 4%.
-The second condition is that GSP tariffs applied by the EU are positive.
-This ensures that, for the products selected, EBA introduced a real gain in terms of tariff preferences.
-The rationale for this criterion is that, obviously, it would be pointless to evaluate EBA by considering individual products with respect to which the EU already guarantees free access under GSP.
-Finally, we excluded from the study the products with intra-year variability of tariffs because, in such a case, one has to use monthly data on exports and tariffs, thereby increasing exponentially the size of the data to be analysed.
-Furthermore, the recourse to monthly data would require addressing the issue of seasonality (Cardamone, 2009) which is hard to deal with when monthly time series involve many missing values, as is the case with a number of LDC exports.
+On one hand, it allows us to understand whether and to what extent the preferential treatment granted by the EU to LDCs through EBA enhances the exports of each tariff-triggered product.
+In this respect, if EBA treatment induces an increase in exports in each sector, the evaluation of the effectiveness of the scheme will be positive, even if the exports of EBA countries do not change at national level.
+Of course, the impact on national exports is the sum of the impacts revealed at product level and the more products eligible for EBA preferential are the greater the effect should be on total exports.
+On the other hand, the evidence based on disaggregated data does not suffer from the shortcomings relating to the aggregation of tariffs, which, on the contrary, restrict the reliability of results obtained when the gravity equation is estimated using trade flows at national level (Cipollina and Salvatici, 2008; Anderson and Neary, 2005).
+As a study cannot analyse all the products, given that the amount of data to be elaborated would be enormous (in 2009 EBA covered 7140 HS10-digit products), a selection of products must be made.
+In this paper, we focus on a group of products which have been selected after having satisfied three conditions .
+The first condition refers to the export capability of EBA countries before 2001.
+The rationale underlying this hypothesis is that, when no radical change in the production and export structure of EBAs occurs in the very short run, a total removal of tariffs determines an effect which can only be picked up in the empirical analysis if the preferred countries were able to export before EBA.
+Therefore, we classify all HS4-digit EBA goods by their exports share of the world market in 2000, that is before EBA was in force.
+The second condition is that GSP tariffs applied by the EU to its imports are positive.
+This ensures that EBA introduces a real gain, in terms of tariff preferences, for all exports from LDCs to the EU market.
+The idea of the criterion is that it would be pointless to evaluate EBA by considering individual products with respect to which the EU already guarantees free access under GSP.
+Finally, we exclude from the study the products with intra-year variability of tariffs because, in such a case, one has to use monthly data on exports and tariffs.
+This would require the addressing of the issue of seasonality (Cardamone, 2009) which is hard to deal with when the monthly time series reports many missing values, as is the case with a number of LDC exports.